Skip to content

 TIP

 Like regular file sinks, rotating file sinks support buffering through the ~FileSinkOptions.bufferSize option (default: 8192 characters) and time-based flushing through the ~FileSinkOptions.flushInterval option (default: 5000ms) to prevent log loss during unexpected process termination.
+They also support non-blocking mode through the ~FileSinkOptions.nonBlocking option for asynchronous flush operations.
 These options work the same way as in regular file sinks.

 NOTE